 There is no way to control whether people report your messages as spam, that’s for sure, but there are strategies to avoid such a thing.

-When you have an approachable and interesting website, social media or online ad, people feel attracted to your content.
+When you have an approachable and exciting website, social media or online ad, people feel attracted to your content.

-That is always the goal for any digital marketing campaign.
-Combining different strategies and techniques will make your public engage with your content.
+That is always the goal of any digital marketing campaign.
+Combining different strategies and techniques will make your target audience engage with your content.

 If they do so, they will spontaneously subscribe their email accounts to your website, and by that, they will be feeding your mailing list.

 When people get the content they signed up for, they feel pleased and are also educated about the subject they are interested in.

 You aim to be seen as a welcome messenger, and interested and engaged recipients will bring results to your strategies.

 That is one of the reasons why you should never consider buying email addresses lists.
 The chances of being pointed out as a spammer are huge if you do so, resulting in a fast way to an email blacklist.

 Also, there is no point in buying a mail list because of these risks: